 Indoor Rowing6 of 9

-Whether it's icy on the track or you're just looking to get in a heart-pumping cardio workout in the gym, rowing is a great option.
+Whether it's icy on the track or you're just looking to get in a heart-pumping cardio workout in the gym (or at home!), rowing is a great option.
 According to a Harvard University study, a 185-pound man can burn 377 calories in just half an hour.
 The total-body, low-impact workout strengthens the back, shoulders and arms, while still engaging your core.

 Some simple tips to make the most of your workout: At the starting and ending position, your legs should be straight (without locking your knees).
 Your body should be angled, leaning slightly back, and the handle should be below your breastbone with your elbows tucked in.
 During the pull, your back should always be straight and your shoulders and back engaged.